UDAIBHAT/VideoTube-Backend/Readme.md

 - `POST /api/v1/videos/upload` – Upload a new video
 - `POST /api/v1/comments/:videoId` – Add comment to a video

-> Full API documentation coming soon via Postman collection.
+> Full API documentation  added as Postman Collectiion and Swagger_Docs

 ## 🤝 Contributing